cedge2/NetflixClone/README.md

 Deployment:
 Deployed with [Render](https://render.com/) at https://netfli-130q.onrender.com
 Hosted using free tier, so may take some time to load on first visit
+* Note - may also not run correctly if mongodb is down due to prolonged inactivity - might need to restart since also using free tier

 To run on your own machine:
 Run 'npm install'